 ABC for Life has seen that learners from impoverished communities experience a “learning gap” that becomes entrenched during the first three years of primary school.
 At Sentinel Primary, Hout Bay – as in many other primary schools across South Africa – struggling learners often pass onto the next grade although they have not mastered the minimum skills or academic results required.
 This places them at a disadvantage as they move through school.
 With up to 60 learners per class, teachers struggle to give these learners the extra attention and support they need to thrive.
 Afrikaans learners tend to struggle even more than their English-speaking peers.
 The result is that these children fall behind and often drop out of school completely, they are then at risk of turning to negative influences which further weaken our community.

 At ABC For Life, we “bridge” primary school learners who are 1-2 years behind in English, Maths, and/or Afrikaans back to an age-appropriate level within 12-18 months.
 We reintegrate children back into mainstream schooling and prevent school dropout.
 Our approach is unique because we catch and counter so-called “learning deficits” before they accumulate.
 Over twelve years our research-based evidence shows that our “catch-up” and “teaching at the right level” approaches really work and reintegrate children back into the school system, giving them a chance to succeed and experience academic success versus failure.

-We have developed our own teaching materials that have been used successfully for over twelve years.
+We have developed our own teaching materials that have been used successfully nearly fifteen years.
 These materials can be aligned to any curriculum or examination system.
 We nurture a learner’s emotional wellbeing, create a safe space by affirming their value, and treat them with empathy and respect.
 We never have more than ten learners per session which allows each child to receive a much more personal learning experience.